Anika-Roy/Hippocampus-Segmentation/README.md

 <p align="center">
 <img src="https://github.com/Anika-Roy/Hippocampus-Segmentation/assets/102136135/cfcc373f-34d4-45e7-95b5-e1eeb5b343c3" height=300 width=450>
 </p>

+### Approach 4 - 48 * 50 single channel images ( not in the repository at the moment )
+Since we are not capturing the relational information between layers, we could sample randomly from the 48 layers in image giving us 2400 test slices.
+Then we use the same 2D U-Net to predict the outputs.
+There is some improvement but we could try a novel idea, I experimented with after discussing with colleagues.

 These are all the approaches I've implemented so far, However, there are a few more strategies I would explore in the future